ibm-cloud-docs/containers/cs_cli_reference.md

 **Example**:

   ```
-  ibmcloud cluster-subnet-create my_cluster 8 1764905
+  ibmcloud cs cluster-subnet-create my_cluster 8 1764905
   ```
   {: pre}

-### ibmcloud cluster-user-subnet-add CLUSTER SUBNET_CIDR PRIVATE_VLAN
+### ibmcloud cs cluster-user-subnet-add CLUSTER SUBNET_CIDR PRIVATE_VLAN
 {: #cs_cluster_user_subnet_add}

 Bring your own private subnet to your {{site.data.keyword.containershort_notm}} clusters.

 This private subnet is not one provided by IBM Cloud infrastructure (SoftLayer).
 As such, you must configure any inbound and outbound network traffic routing for the subnet.
-To add an IBM Cloud infrastructure (SoftLayer) subnet, use the `ibmcloud cluster-subnet-add` [command](#cs_cluster_subnet_add).
+To add an IBM Cloud infrastructure (SoftLayer) subnet, use the `ibmcloud cs cluster-subnet-add` [command](#cs_cluster_subnet_add).

 **Note**:
 * When you add a private user subnet to a cluster, IP addresses of this subnet are used for private Load Balancers in the cluster.
 To avoid IP address conflicts, make sure that you use a subnet with one cluster only.
 Do not use a subnet for multiple clusters or for other purposes outside of {{site.data.keyword.containershort_notm}} at the same time.